Yasser-Aboibrahim/To-Do-List/README.md

 # 1- SignUp View
 It contains user name, user email and password.<br/>
  When the user clicks on Sign Up button<br/>
-		 - In	case	he/	she	entered invalid	data	he/she	should	see	an<br/>
-							alert	tell	him/her	what	is	wrong.<br/>
+- In case he/she entered invalid data he/she should see an alert tell him/her what is wrong.<br/>
-     - In	case	he/	she	entered valid	data	you	must	save	his/her<br/>
-							credentials	to	a	Firebase Database and	if	the	process<br/>
-							succeeded he/she	should	go	to	main	screen.
-Otherwise<br/>
-							an	alert	must be shown	with	the	error.<br/>
+- In case he/she entered valid data you	must save his/her credentials to a Firebase Database and if the process succeeded he/she should	go to main screen.
+Otherwise an	alert must be shown with the error.<br/>

 <br><br>
 <img src = "TodoAppPics/SignUp2.png" width = 200 hight = 300>